Wear a watch

 - Last Updated: Sunday, 11 November 2018 17:26

 - Written by IELTS Mentor

 - Hits: 13899

-Don’t speed up and just begin guessing at random choices.
+Don’t speed up from panic and just don't begin guessing at random choices.
 By pacing yourself, and continually monitoring your progress against the clock or your watch, you will always know exactly how far ahead or behind you are with your available time.
 If you find that you are a few minutes behind on a module, don’t skip questions without spending any time on it, just to catch back up.
 Spend perhaps a little less than half a minute per question and after a few questions, you will have caught back up more gradually.
 Once you catch back up, you can continue working each problem at your normal pace.
-If you have time at the end, go back then and finish the questions that you left behind.
+If you have time in the end, go back then and finish the questions that you left behind.

 Furthermore, don’t dwell on the problems that you were rushed on.
 If a problem was taking up too much time and you made a hurried guess, it must have been difficult.
 The difficult questions are the ones you are most likely to miss anyway, so it isn’t a big deal.
 If you have time left over, as you review the skipped questions, start at the earliest skipped question, spend at most another half a minute, and then move on to the next question.